Akchive/lisk-sandbox/README.md

+This assignment is part of my **fellowship program at Dev3Pack**, where I'm building and revising core Solidity concepts week by week.
+These smart contracts are crafted to help me reinforce the fundamentals and prepare for real-world development tasks.

+---

+## 📚 Week 1 – Lecture 2
 # User Profile Smart Contract

 This project is a simple smart contract built with Solidity that allows users to register, update, and view a personal profile on an Ethereum-compatible blockchain.
 Each user is identified by their unique wallet address.